(Above) © Dave Clough Photography

 Primo [2 Main Street]

 Executive Chef Melissa Kelly refers to her establishment as a “full-circle kitchen.”
 Others call it farm to table.
-Whichever you prefer, Primo (reopening for the season in May) embodies the idea of a restaurant embracing sustainable agriculture with produce grown in the restaurant’s garden and animals raised on-property.
+Whichever you prefer, Primo (with a season that runs from May through early January) embodies the idea of a restaurant embracing sustainable agriculture with produce grown in the restaurant’s garden and animals raised on-property.
 The harvest each day includes honey, fruit, vegetables, eggs, fresh chicken, and house-cured and smoked meats – and what isn’t grown at the restaurant is brought in from other sustainable farms in the area.
 The result?
 Satisfied diners who savor the restaurant’s cozy ambience and delicious dishes like the pork chop, grilled swordfish, and backyard chicken and dumplings.

 Where to Stay Samoset Resort